Pet safety tips: Keep your pets safe and happy this Christmas and New Years Eve

 - Cover the tree water so your pet can’t spill it or drink from it.
 This water can contain fertiliser and bacteria that can cause your pet to become nauseous or get diarrhoea if ingested.

 - Hang your Christmas tree decorations up high so your pet can’t reach them.
 Pets love to play with baubles and tinsel but they can harm your pet’s digestive system if consumed.
 Baubles can also break and hurt your pet.
 If possible, choose non-breakable and non-toxic ornaments to minimise the risks.

-Other Christmas decorations & presents:
+Christmas decorations & presents

 - Don’t leave lit candles unattended.
 Pets may knock them over and cause a fire or burn themselves.
 Use an appropriate candleholder and make sure candles are placed on a stable surface.
 Put the candles out if you leave the room, even if it’s only for a short time.